 - Do not smoke or use an open flame near the generator unit or fuel tank. - Do not use generator ventilation air for heating any space. - Check engine fuel lines.
 Fuel leakage in or around the compartment is an extreme fire hazard.
-Do not use the generator until fuel leaks are repaired. - Be aware of exhaust gas (carbon monoxide) poisoning symptoms.
-Refer to the section on Carbon Monoxide Safety Precautions in the On The Road chapter. - Check the generator exhaust system after every usage and whenever the system may have been damaged, and repair any leaks or obstructions before further operation.
-Disconnect the battery(ies) before performing any maintenance on the generator.
+Do not use the generator until fuel leaks are repaired. - During stops while traveling, inspect the exhaust systems for road damage.
+Do not operate an engine with a damaged exhaust system. - Be aware of exhaust gas (carbon monoxide) poisoning symptoms.
+Refer to the section on Carbon Monoxide Safety Precautions in the On The Road chapter. - Check the generator exhaust system after every usage and whenever the system may have been damaged, and repair any leaks or obstructions before further operation. - Check the exhaust system(s) during routine maintenance, and repair any leaks, damage, or obstructions before further operations. - Disconnect the battery(ies) before performing any maintenance on the generator.
 Allow the generator to cool before performing any maintenance. - Do not use the generator as an emergency power source to a general residential or industrial utility line.
 This is illegal and may cause shock or electrocution to power line utility personnel attempting to repair power lines.